Basil Poached Apricots a la Mode – A 6 year old romance

 I remember being so taken by a tree with edible fruit that I completely forgot about the ball that I was to retrieve.
 My arms reached for the lower branches and the ripe apricots literally fell off the branches to the most delicate touch.
 The warm, soft, sweet fruit was such a surprise and I kept stuffing my mouth till I couldn’t eat anymore.

 I brought in a handful of the fruit to my parents and asked what they were called.
 Even for them, it was the first time they’d ever seen such fruit.
 The hosts didn’t know what they were called in Vietnamese, but in English, they were called apricots.

 Ah, apricots.
 That’s what they’re called.
 My obsession and romance with them began.

 My visits to this mobile home was never the same for the following weeks.
 This tree was seriously my first childhood crush.
 I couldn’t wait to get to the house and visit the tree, hug it’s branches and reap the sweet gifts it saved for me.

 Even till this day, I can spot an apricot tree from a long distance away.
 The grown form, branching shape, leaves in both leafing and dormant stages can’t pass my eyes.
 If it’s in fruit, you can bet I can spot it a mile away.
 And every time I spy a fruiting apricot tree, I always remember my first love of that lonely apricot tree and dream that one day, I’ll be able to grow one for myself.

 Until then, I’ll continue to eat them as fresh as possible when the season arrives.
 But when I get an abundance of apricots, I enjoy poaching them with a touch of basil.
-The floral notes combined with the sweet apricots is heaven, especially on top of a scoop of vanilla ice cream.
+The floral notes combined with the sweet apricots is intoxicating, especially on top of a scoop of soft vanilla ice cream.

 This poached apricot recipe is dedicated to that one apricot tree that changed the life of a 6 year old.